zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

-Most properties of the vector spherical harmonics are, to some degree, shared by the guided vector harmonics.
+Most properties of the vector spherical harmonics are, to some degree, shared by the vector spherical wave functions.
 For real values of \\(k\\), and if the spherical Bessel function is real (which excludes Hankel functions), they exhibit the symmetry property that follows from Equation 17.73:

 $$ \tag{17.81}
 	\bm{L_{-m,n}}